 Under Dr. Shay's leadership, Marygrove's Board of Trustees began to reflect more truly the Detroit community, and the College renewed and strengthened its ties with the IHM Congregation.
-In addition, Marygrove enjoyed fifteen years of balanced budgets with no significant debt.
 President Shay conducted a successful \$7.5 million capital campaign, and received major support for the natural sciences and social work from the estate of Dr. Albert Franklin Sheibley.
 Toward the end of Dr. Shay's administration, the College launched the \$21-million 21st Century Initiative, a fund-raising effort designed to position the College for the new millennium.